chaoss/augur/docs/source/docker/getting-started.rst

 ------------

-For quickest start up, set up Docker or Podman desktop with a machine with roughly the following resources (or more).
+For quickest start up, set up Docker or Podman desktop with a machine with roughly the following resources (or more):

-8 CPUs
+- 8 CPUs
-100 GB disk
+- 100 GB disk
-10 GB RAM
+- 10 GB RAM

 Clone the Augur repository and create a .env file in the top level directory with the following fields: